TommiBu/Riemannian-gait-analysis/README.md

 ## License

-This project is licensed under the **GNU General Public License v3.0 (GPLv3)**.
+This project is licensed under the **GNU Affero General Public License v3.0 (AGPLv3)**.

-**Open Source:** You are free to use, modify, and distribute this software, provided that any derivative work is also released as open-source under the same GPLv3 license.
+You are free to use, modify, and distribute this software under the terms of this license.

-**Proprietary Use:** If you wish to use this software in a **closed-source commercial product** (without disclosing your source code), you must obtain a **Commercial License**.
+If this software (or a modified version of it) is used to provide functionality to users over a network (for example as part of a web service, API, or SaaS), the AGPLv3 requires that the complete corresponding source code of the running version be made available to those users.

-For commercial licensing inquiries, please contact: **Thomas Boozek** via [LinkedIn/Email].
+For use in proprietary or closed-source commercial services, a separate commercial license may be available.
+Please contact the author for details.

-See the [LICENSE](LICENSE) file for the full text.
+See the `LICENSE` file for the full license text.